Improving compressed sensing with the diamond norm: Preliminaries

-where $\Tr(Z)$ denotes the trace of an operator $Z \in \L(V)$.
+where $\Tr(Z)$ denotes the trace of an operator $Z \in \L(\V)$.
+By $\rank(X)$ we denote the \emph{rank}, i.e., the number of non-zero singular values of $X \in \L(\V)$.
 In addition to that, we are going to require three different matrix norms

 The Frobenius norm is induced by the inner product \eqref{eq:inner_prod}, while the nuclear norm requires the operator square root: for $X \in \Pos (\V)$ we let $\sqrt{X} \in \Pos(\V)$ be the unique positive semi-definite operator obeying $\sqrt{X}^2 = X$.
-Note that these norms correspond to the Schatten $1$-, Schatten $2$- and Schatten $\infty$-norms, respectively.
+Note that these norms coincide with the Schatten $1$-, Schatten $2$- and Schatten $\infty$-norms, respectively.
 All Schatten norms are multiplicative under taking tensor products.
-The Frobenius norm is preserved under any re-grouping of indices, the prime example of such an operation being the vectorization of matrices.
+The Frobenius norm is preserved under any regrouping of indices, the prime example of such an operation being the vectorization of matrices.
 This fact justifies our convention to extend the notation $\fnorm{\argdot}$ to the $2$-norms of vectors and (later on) tensors.

-A crucial role is played by the space of \emph{bipartite operators} $\L(\W\otimes \V)$, by which we refer operators that act on a tensor product space.
+A crucial role is played by the space of \emph{bipartite operators} $\L(\W\otimes \V)$, by which we refer to operators that act on a tensor product space.
 For such operators we define the \emph{partial trace} $\Tr_\W : \L(\W\otimes \V) \to \L(\V)$ as the linear extensions of the map given by